aj95b/ARCHS4_gene_expression/README.md

 #### Mean Cosine Similarity:
 We identified 100 biosamples around the 95 percentile signal value for each gene, and computed the mean of the cosine similarity among them.
 ## classification:
-Most biosaples in the dataset do not have a cell-line or a tissue-type annotation.
+Most biosamples in the dataset do not have a cell-line or a tissue-type annotation.
 A machine learning model that can classify biosamples can help gain deeper insights into the highly expressed arcane genes in the sample; and also help identify maximally similar other biosamples, in case of biosamples of rare diseases.
 We use a Random Forest Classifier to classify them.
 We use ~120K labeleld biosamples to train, validate and test the model.
 ## create_multi_hot_encoded_biosample_annotation.py:
 We downloaded all the expression files for all tissue types and cell lines from https://maayanlab.cloud/archs4/ and created a multi-hot encoded version for all the biosamples for which there exists an annotation.
 There are 121,983 such biosamples.
 ## GAN_rare_labels: